oom-components/page-loader/README.md

   await page.resetScroll();

-  page.dom; //HTMLDocument with the content of the page page.url; //The url of the loaded page page.status; //The http status code of the ajax response
+  page.dom; //HTMLDocument with the content of the page page.url; //The URL of the loaded page page.status; //The http status code of the ajax response

   submitter.classList.remove("loading");